nareshkumarinbox/react-user-dashboard/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

 ### `npm run test:coverage`

-Launches the test runner in the code coverage report details and generate code coverage lcov-report in the `coverage/lcov-report` folder.\
+Launches the test runner with code coverage report details and generate code coverage lcov-report in the `coverage/lcov-report` folder.\
 To see coverage report in html format.\
-In the project directory, Navigate to coverage/lcov-report/index.html copy and Open lcov-report/index.html file path to view it in the browser
+In the project directory, Navigate to coverage/lcov-report/index.html.\
+Copy and Open lcov-report/index.html file path to view it in the browser

 ### `npm run build`